getsentry/sentry/docs/cli.rst

     Performs any needed repair against the Sentry database.
 This will attempt to correct things like missing teams, project keys, etc.

+.. describe:: export

+    Exports all system configuration tables to a JSON file.
+This will not export event data.

+.. describe:: import

+    Imports a JSON export.
+Used in conjuction with ``export``.